return42/sphkerneldoc/linux_src_doc/drivers/pci/pcie/pme_c.rst

-For each device below given root port, including the port itself (or for each root complex integrated endpoint if \ ``port``\  is a root complex event collector) set the flag indicating that it can signal run-time wake-up events via PCIe PME interrupts.
+For each device below given root port, including the port itself (or for each root complex integrated endpoint if \ ``port``\  is a root complex event collector) set the flag indicating that it can signal run-time wake-up events.

 .. _`pcie_pme_probe`: